-Mind & Brain See Inside New Therapy Helps Children Wallop Their Worries Children can overcome intense anxiety by being encouraged to do just what they fear most By Jerry Bubrick Michael once even considered his siblings unsanitary.
+Mind & Brain New Therapy Helps Children Wallop Their Worries Children can overcome intense anxiety by being encouraged to do just what they fear most By Jerry Bubrick THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Michael once even considered his siblings unsanitary.
 But after he was taught to sit with his anxiety until it passed, his worry waned, enabling him to eat with his family again.
 PJ LOUGHRAN When I first met Julia, she was the most anxious, depressed child I had ever seen.
 Twelve years old, she had stopped going to school and seldom left her apartment.
 Her eyes were big with fright.
 When she spoke, it was in a very soft, crackly whisper, and she would stammer, as if struggling to find words.
 Julia was terrified that anyone who might see her would know instantly that something was wrong with her.
 When she did build up the courage to venture out, she would open the door and peek out; if she saw a neighbor in the hallway, she would close the door and wait until the coast was clear.
 She was not able to see friends or go anywhere comfortably, and her confinement made her feel hopeless.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $5.99 Add To Cart Browse all subscription options!
+Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.